 I'll demonstrate how to utilize long delay times for specific effects such as delaying single words -- (music playing) -- creating groove delays on guitar tracks, and making use of slapback echo.
 I'll then explain how to utilize modulation rate, depth, and shape to create chorus, double tracking, and spreader effects.
 I'll then cover techniques for making use of constructive and destructive interference to create effects that manipulate tone such as flanger and comb filter effects.

 Lastly, I'll integrate all of this and discuss how to use several types of delay in one full mix. (music playing) Throughout the course, I'll also provide you with guided exercise content in the form of Get in the Mix demonstration sessions that you can open up in your own digital audio workstation.
 Now let's get started with Foundations of Audio: Delay and Modulation.

-There are currently no FAQs about Foundations of Audio: Delay and Modulation.
+Find answers to the most frequently asked questions about Foundations of Audio: Delay and Modulation.

 Access exercise files from a button right under the course name.

 Search within course videos and transcripts, and jump right to the results.

 Remove icons showing you already watched videos if you want to start over.